ZENON DANCE SCHOOL.

 Dustin Haug began his dance training in the mosh pits of rock concerts at First Avenue.
 The visceral physicality and reckless abandonment of those experiences within the throb of pounding, energetic music continue to influence his movement choices.
 He is indebted to the dance department at St. Olaf College for encouraging him on his journey and to KT Niehoff (Seattle) for imbuing a fierce artistry in his heart.
 His lively classes encourage individual expression, dancing with the group, improvisation, moving into and out of the floor, horizontal space, and lots of zany, good-times laughter.
 Beyond dance, Dustin aspires to be a semiprofessional brewer, a makeshift cook, a random handyman, a loving husband, and a caring father.
 He is thankful for the support of his family, without whom he could not continue to do what he does, and humbled by the passionate students he’s had the pleasure of working with at Zenon over the years.

-Erin Ditmarson
+Erin Landers

 Erin Thompson